This is the most in-depth Force USA G12 review you’ll find anywhere online on this piece of gym equipment.

 If you’re unfamiliar, Westside spacing consists of ⅝” diameter holes spaced 1” apart in the bench press region and 2” apart everywhere else.
 This allows for extremely precise j-hook and spotter arm placement on all exercises, especially bench press.

-You should consider the G3 if Westside hole spacing is a must-have for you.
-It is the only Force USA all-in-one gym model with this feature.
+You should consider the G3 or G20 if Westside hole spacing is a must-have for you.
+They’re the only two Force USA all-in-one gym models with this feature.

 It would’ve been nice if the Force USA G12 had Westside spacing as well.
 However, its 3.75″ hole spacing is still acceptable for most lifters.
 You’ll be able to set the j-hooks and spotter arms at the appropriate heights for safety and performance.
 You just won’t get the absolute “perfect” height on every single exercise.

 I consider hole spacing less than 4″ to be adequate for most use cases.
 Even a little more than 4″ can be okay.
 But you’ll quickly run into issues the further you go above that.
 The first issue being performance loss from unnecessary range of motion during the unrack (e.g. unracking from a quarter-squat position).
 The second issue being a decrease in safety because you have to set the safeties much lower than the bottom of the range of motion to stop the bar in case of failure.

 The functional trainer is the focal point of the Force USA G12 all-in-one gym.
 It’s the single feature that delivers the greatest amount of versatility in terms of exercise selection.

 The functional trainer consists of two pulleys, each on its own column.
 The pulleys connect with cables to two separate weight stacks.

 The pulley columns are the same columns as the power rack uprights.
 The pulley, though, does not insert into the large j-hook holes on the front of the uprights.
 Rather, it inserts into the smaller holes on the inside of the uprights for its height settings.